AckerlyXu/heima/articles/active-directory/active-directory-understanding-resource-access.md

 ---
 # Understanding resource access in Azure

 Access control in Azure starts from a billing perspective.
-The owner of an Azure account, accessed by visiting the  [Azure Accounts Center](https://account.windowsazure.cn/subscriptions), is the Account Administrator (AA).
+The owner of an Azure account is the Account Administrator (AA).
 Subscriptions are a container for billing, but they also act as a security boundary: each subscription has a Service Administrator (SA) who can add, remove, and modify Azure resources in that subscription by using the [Azure portal](https://portal.azure.cn/).
-The default SA of a new subscription is the AA, but the AA can change the SA in the Azure Accounts Center.
+The default SA of a new subscription is the AA, but the AA can change the SA .

 <br><br>![Azure Accounts][1]